 Remember that speaking to your fiancé about your finances before your marriage can significantly benefit you both.
 Many people enter into marriage without a plan to attack their financial problems or plan for the future.
 I am willing to bet most people reading this blog post do not speak to their significant other daily or even weekly about where you all are going as far as your finances are concerned.
 This is not strange- it’s normal.
 My advice: don’t be normal.
 Discuss these issues before your marriage.

 By discussing the financial issues inherent in a prenuptial agreement before you get married, you are doing yourself so much good.
 Not only are there all of the benefits that we have already discussed in today’s blog post, but you also allow yourself to undergo a form of “pre-marriage counseling.”
 This is especially beneficial if you and your spouse have never been married before.
 It can be a transition to coordinate your finances with someone when you chart your financial course.
-Having twice the income will be a welcome change for most folks, but there may be some details that you have to iron out with your finance before feeling entirely comfortable with the changes brought about by marriage.
+Having twice the income will be a welcome change for most folks, but there may be some details that you have to iron out with your finances before feeling entirely comfortable with the changes brought about by marriage.

 The problems brought about by divorce require you to focus your energy on something highly uncomfortable to most people.
 How do you divide up the possessions and property that are most dear to you?
 What about the debts you have incurred from dreaming about a future that will no longer come to be?
 Debt works out for people only when things go according to plan.
-Unless your plans included a divorce, then the obligations you have taken out are now likely to become a sticking point in your divorce.
+Unless your plans included a divorce, the obligations you have taken out are now likely to become a sticking point in your divorce.

 Look at the prenuptial agreement as a means to help you avoid discussing intricate matters of finances that could end up delaying your divorce from reaching its conclusion.
 If you are a parent, you will likely want to focus as much of your attention as possible on your children.
-By agreeing to a prenuptial agreement, you would be freeing up your time to spend on issues regarding your kids like child custody, child support, and visitation problems.
+By agreeing to a prenuptial agreement, you would be freeing up your time to spend on issues regarding your kids, like child custody, child support, and visitation problems.

 How to get a prenuptial agreement started in Texas